 Control

-Control is the criteria that most distinctly separates the highest performers from the rest of the contenders.
-For gas and electric, this metric was scored based on how many burners each product has and whether they can be adjusted to high, medium, and low temperatures.
+Control is the criterion that most distinctly separates the highest performers from the rest of the contenders.
+For gas and electric, this metric was scored based on the number of burners each product has and whether they can be adjusted to high, medium, and low temperatures.
 For charcoal, we assessed how easy it was to maneuver the coal bed to create heat zones.
 Whenever pellet grills have been included in our lineup, we studied the user interface and considered the details of the startup and shutdown process.
-For all grills, we consider whether the grilling surface presents a consistent temperature throughout, whether it includes a thermometer or push-button ignition, and how well both perform.
+For all grills, we consider whether the grilling surface maintains a consistent temperature, whether it includes a thermometer or push-button ignition, and how well both perform.
 There are advantages and disadvantages to a grill surface that naturally creates different temperature zones.

 The heat distribution of the Char-Broil 240 grill is not particularly even, likely because the distribution cap does not extend to the farthest reaches at either the front or back.